We offer the following times to come in and pray throughout the week. These prayer times are held in the sanctuary unless otherwise noted:

 Foundational Scriptures for Healing

 For your edification, we have included here foundational scriptures for healing.
 The goal in providing these scriptures is to acquaint the individual with what the Bible teaches that God’s will is for everyone to be healed, and to receive God’s promise.
 It is important to understand that it is Christ that heals, not man.
-At GFC, we do not discourage people from seeking and receiving medical attention for sickness or other infirmities.
+We do not discourage people from seeking and receiving medical attention for sickness or other infirmities.
 Medicine and advancements in health are recognized as a gift of God and work in harmony with prayer, seeking the healing of the individual.

 He staggered not at the promise of God through unbelief but was strong in faith, giving glory to God.
 And being fuly persuaded that what he had promised he was able also to perform.